Strategic Voting in the Context of Stable-Matching of Teams: Omitted Proofs

 \begin{proof} Clearly, the coalitional MnM-w problem is in $NP$.
 Given an instance of the Permutation Sum problem we build an instance of the coalitional MnM-w problem as follows.
 There are $q + 3$ men and $q + 3$ women.
 The men are: $m_1, \cdots, m_{q+2}$ and $m^*$.
 The women are: $w_1, \cdots, w_{q+2}$ and $\hat{w}$.
+We assume that $m^*$ is preferred over the other women according to the lexicographical tie-breaking rule.
 The $q$ men, $m_1,\ldots,m_q$, correspond to the integers $X_1,\ldots,X_q$.
 By Lemma $1$ from~\cite{davies2011complexity}, we can construct an election in which the non-manipulators cast votes such that:

 and the corresponding scores are: